How to create cool PowerPoint tables

 Thus, you create a grid of perfectly distributed and evenly-sized shapes;

 Now I want them to take more space on the slide horizontally, so I group them and then use the “Horizontal Send Away” function.

 Then group altogether, and Align Objects in the middle of the slide;

 The shapes are aligned and perfectly distributed, but they are not all in their positions.
 In order to move them but still keep the work done so far, you can use the magic “Swap Positions” function;

 The final step for cool PowerPoint tables is to add the text and align it with the shapes.
 The great thing is that you already know exactly where to place the text box.
 Fill in the text boxes with the same text;

 Then write the text within each of the already-aligned and distributed text boxes.

 Click here to download the MLC PowerPoint custom add-in for free and start boosting your PowerPoint effectiveness!

-I know PowerPoint table design is a hot topic to deal with, so please do not hesitate to share your comments to this article.
+I know is not easy to create cool PowerPoint tables, it is an hard topic, so please do not hesitate to share your comments to this article.
 If you like it, I’d really appreciate that you share it.